 Police Ranks: Breaking Down 8 Different Law Enforcement Positions

-If law enforcement were like other careers, you could expect to start your career as a police assistant, become a police officer, eventually move up to police manager and maybe if things break the right way you’ll someday move into the position of police CEO.
+If law enforcement was like any other career, you could expect to start your career as a police assistant, become a police officer, eventually move up to police manager and maybe, if everything breaks the right way, someday move into the position of police CEO.

 Before we get started, it’s important to note that the naming conventions and rank structures of law enforcement agencies aren’t all uniform.
-Federal agencies have their own structures, while local law enforcement organizations can vary depending on the community served.
-The following police ranks best align with the hierarchy most commonly found in municipal police organizations.
+Federal agencies have their own structures while local law enforcement organizations can vary depending on the community served.
+The following police officer ranks best align with a hierarchy commonly found in municipal police organizations:

 1. Police technician